Analytical expressions for pulse profile of neutron stars in plasma environments: Ray Tracing

 From these plots, and those shown in Appendix \eqref{AppendixA} we can see that the divergent lensing effects produced by the plasma distribution are magnified as the plasma concentration decay rate increases (i.e. higher $h$ or exponential decay).
 Thus, the plasma profile with a decay given by a power law exhibits marked divergent lensing properties, while a homogeneous plasma distribution does not produce any divergent effect.
 This is in accordance with the basic notions of optics in refractive media, which indicate that the greater the variation of the refractive index at an interface, the greater its deflection power.

 A curious result happens when considering a homogeneous plasma distribution.
 As we already said, the divergent lensing effect of the plasma is completely cancelled out in this profile.
-In Table \ref{tab:TR_h=0} it is clear that both the apparent size and the visible surface of the star increase {at larger values of } $\epsilon$.
-If we analyze Eqs. \eqref{eq:n0} and \eqref{eq:b}, we see that this is because, given a constant plasma density, $n_0\rightarrow0$ as $\epsilon\rightarrow1$ increases, so the impact parameter $b$ diverges, making the apparent size of the star tend to infinity.
+In Fig. \ref{tab:TR_h=0} it is clear that both the impact parameter and the visible surface of the star increase at larger values of $\epsilon$.
+If we analyze Eqs. \eqref{eq:n0} and \eqref{eq:b}, we see that this is because, given a constant plasma density, $n_0\rightarrow0$ as $\epsilon \rightarrow \sqrt{A(R)}<1$, and the impact parameter $b$ diverges as $1/n_0$.
+However, as we will shown in Eq. \eqref{eq:Iobs2}, the observed light intensity goes to zero as $n_0^2$.
 We add that, the quotient $\epsilon=0.90$ does not satisfy the propagation conditions for this profile, so it was not plotted.

-We note that as first observed by \cite{Dabrowski_1995} and \cite{Sotani_2017}, increasing the charge $Q$ of the star tends to decrease both the observable surface area by reducing the value of $\theta_{max}$, and the apparent size of the star by reducing the value of $b_{max}$.
-It is not that the charge has a divergent lensing effect, but rather that its presence limits the power of gravitational lensing.
-Furthermore, we see that these effects depend on the spacetime model under consideration.
-By employing the RN metric the angle $\theta_{max}$ is clearly diminished, while the apparent size of the star is appreciably reduced.
-This decrease in apparent size is even slightly larger in the GHS spacetime, where, however, the observable surface of the star is less reduced.
-Thus, if we are in RN we will see less of the surface of an apparently larger star than if we are in GHS.
+We note that for $h>0$ increasing the charge $q^*$ of the star tends to decrease both the observable surface area by reducing the value of $\theta_{max}$, and the apparent size of the star by reducing the value of $b_{max}$. {The opposite effect results for decreasing $q^*$.
+For the particular case of the RN metric ($q^*>0$) similar conclusions were observed by \cite{Dabrowski_1995} and \cite{Sotani_2017}. }